 The featured image is typically what Fomalhaut looks like, the “icy” Fomalhaut is a composite picture from optical data from the Hubble Space Telescope; the dark region is a coronagraphic mask, which filtered out the otherwise overwhelming light of the central star.¹

-Sir William Herschel thought Fomalhaut was a comet, and later discovered he was not viewing the fixed star but the planet Uranus.
+Sir William Herschel thought Fomalhaut was a comet, and later discovered he was the planet Uranus.

 Fomalhaut was the object of sunrise worship in the temple of Demeter at Eleusis in 500 B.C. and they called it the “great Sea” in the Sky, while the Arabians called these four the “tent” or “home” of the galaxy.

 Fomalhaut has an orb of 2°30′.
 According to Ptolemy, Fomalhaut has the nature of Venus and Mercury and is fortunate and powerful.
-Jerome Cardan stated that together with the stars rising with 12 Gemini it gives an immortal name.
+Jerome Cardan stated that with the other stars rising with 12 Gemini that it gives an immortal name.
+All fixed stars are used in a one-degree orb with only the conjunction aspect.

 Fomalhaut rules the heel of the right foot in the human body or the Achilles Heel and is one of the four “royal” stars of astrology.
 The others are Regulus, Antares, and Aldebaran.